muratk3n/thirdwave/en/README.md

 ---

 US fought a lot with racism, at gov level..
-One of the main actions of the then new Justice Department late 1800s was persecuting Klan members.
+One of the main actions of the Justice Department late 1800s was persecuting Klan members.
 Lota Klansmen were sent to federal prisons bcz of DOJ.

 ---